The Natural (film): Awards and honors

-The Natural was nominated for four Academy Awards: Actress in a Supporting Role (Glenn Close), Cinematography (Caleb Deschanel), Art Direction (Mel Bourne, Angelo P. Graham, Bruce Weintraub), and Music (Randy Newman).
-Kim Basinger was also nominated for Golden Globe Award for Best Supporting Actress.
+The Natural was nominated for four Academy Awards: Best Supporting Actress (Glenn Close), Best Cinematography (Caleb Deschanel), Best Art Direction (Mel Bourne, Angelo P. Graham, Bruce Weintraub) and Best Original Score (Randy Newman) at the 57th Academy Awards.
+Kim Basinger was also nominated for the Golden Globe Award for Best Supporting Actress at the 42nd Golden Globes.

 Home media

 The initial DVD edition, with copyright year on the box reading "2001", contained the theatrical version of the film, along with a few specials and commentaries.

 The "director's cut" was released on April 3, 2007.
 A two-disc edition, it contains the featurette "The Heart of the Natural," a 44-minute documentary featuring comments from Cal Ripken Jr. and Levinson; it is the only extra released originally with the 2001 DVD.
-Sony added a number of other extras, however, including: "When Lightning Strikes: Creating The Natural," a 50-minute documentary discussing the origins of the original novel and the production of the film; "Knights in Shining Armor," which addresses the mythological parallels between The Natural, King Arthur and the Odyssey; and "A Natural Gunned Down" which tells the story of Eddie Waitkus, a baseball player who was shot by Ruth Ann Steinhagen, a female stalker, in an incident which inspired the fictionalized shooting of Roy Hobbs.
+Sony added a number of other extras, however, including: "When Lightning Strikes: Creating The Natural," a 50-minute documentary discussing the origins of the original novel and the production of the film; "Knights in Shining Armor," which addresses the mythological parallels between The Natural, King Arthur and the Odyssey; and "A Natural Gunned Down" which tells the story of Eddie Waitkus, a baseball player who was shot by female stalker Ruth Ann Steinhagen in an incident which some think inspired the fictionalized shooting of Roy Hobbs.
 The film itself has been re-edited, restoring deleted footage to the early chapters of the story.
-These scenes expand on the sadness of Hobbs, focusing on his visits to his childhood home as an adult and his childhood memories.
+These scenes expand on Roy's sadness, focusing on his visits to his childhood home as an adult and his childhood memories.
 The "gift set" version of the release also included some souvenirs: a baseball "signed" by Roy Hobbs; some baseball cards of Hobbs and teammates; and a New York Knights cap.

+The 35th anniversary 4k edition was released by Sony Pictures in 2019.
+The new 4k transfer was made from the original camera negative.
+The source material was in good condition and required only minimally invasive processing.
+This 35th anniversary 4k edition is highly praised for outstanding quality of the image and the sound on both the 4k and the Blu-ray Disc.